linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 8-Markets, Meltdowns, and Arbitrage/The LTCM Meltdown.md

 <table><tr><td>Date</td><td>Price If Noise trade occurs at date 2 (probability = q)</td><td>Price If Revert To True Value (“News trade” at date 2) (probability = 1-q)</td></tr><tr><td>1</td><td>80</td><td></td></tr><tr><td>2</td><td>70</td><td>100</td></tr><tr><td>3</td><td>100</td><td>100</td></tr></table>

-On date 2, any arbs that see the opportunity will invest in it, so long as  $p_2 < 100$ .
+On date 2, any arbs that see the opportunity will invest in it, so long as $p_2 < 100$.
 But that need not prevent the market from being out of line at date 2.
 The arbs who see the date 2 opportunity have limited access to capital, and as a result they will not push the price all the way to 100, despite being a pure arbitrage.
 Remember that it is not obvious to all that this is an arbitrage opportunity.

 The prices in table 1 already reflect the activities of arbs.
-We will assume that  $q = 0.25$  for some examples, and for other examples we assume  $q = 0.5$ .
-For both values, no arb subject to PBA will trade at date 1 ( $q > 0.15$ ), but non-PBA arbs will trade at date 1 ( $q < 0.58$ ).
+We will assume that $q = 0.25$ for some examples, and for other examples we assume $q = 0.5$.
+For both values, no arb subject to PBA will trade at date 1 ($q > 0.15$), but non-PBA arbs will trade at date 1 ($q < 0.58$).

 ### II.C.